kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README/README.md

 ## Setup JFrog Artifactory and SonarQube on an EC2 Ubuntu instance (t2.large) - Single EC2

-1.1 We will install and configure JFrog Artifactory and SonarQube on a single EC2 Ubuntu instance.
+1.1 We will install and configure Jenkins, JFrog Artifactory and SonarQube on a single EC2 Ubuntu instance.
 The instance type used will be t2.large.

 ## Pipeline Integration